espocrm/documentation/docs/development/metadata/app-client-navbar.md

 ## items

+*Object*

 Navbar items (in the top right corner).

-*Object*

-Items.

 ### view